hl7au/au-fhir-core/input/pagecontent/general-requirements.md

 #### Missing Must Support and Optional Data

-If the source system does not have data for an element with a minimum cardinality = 0 (including elements labelled *Must Support*), the data element **SHALL** be omitted from the resource.
+If the source system does not know the value for an element with a minimum cardinality = 0 (including elements labelled *Must Support*), the data element **SHALL** be omitted from the resource.

 #### Missing Must Support and Mandatory Data

 If the data element is a *Mandatory* element (minimum cardinality is > 0), the element **SHALL** be present *even if* the source system does not know the value or the reason the value is absent.
 The core specification provides guidance for what to do in this situation, which is summarised below.

-1. For *non-coded* data elements including type [Reference](http://hl7.org/fhir/R4/references.html#Reference) when the AU Core profile for the element does not require a sub-element
+1. For *non-coded* data elements where the applicable AU Core profile does not mandate a sub-element
     - use the [DataAbsentReason extension](http://hl7.org/fhir/R4/extension-data-absent-reason.html)
     - use the code `unknown` _The value is expected to exist but is not known_